 Why Microsoft Teams is Better Than Skype For Business

 Skype for Business, as well as having chat features, was designed for audio and video calls and conferencing.
-Teams is more of a collaborative platform, using other features of the Office 365 Suite such as SharePoint and OneDrive for document management, file sharing, editing abilities, group discussions and much more.
+Teams is more of a collaborative platform, using other features of the Microsoft 365 Suite such as SharePoint and OneDrive for document management, file sharing, editing abilities, group discussions and much more.

 As workforces are more mobile and dispersed these features just make sense in the modern environment.

 In Teams chat you don’t have individual conversations like in Skype that disappear once closed, never to be seen again unless you went digging through history folders.
 Rather, there’s persistent chat, where the thread of a conversation remains visible, enabling easy references to past chats by simply scrolling up.

 Files persist as well.
 A ‘Files’ tab on the top of the conversation thread where all previously hared files are kept.
 With Skype both parties had to be actively online to share files.